bian-lab/bian-lab.github.io/README.md

    **Slider content**：By editing the content at approximately line 132 and 133, you can change the content on the slider picture.

-   **Introduction content**: The introduction content is at about line 192, change it to your introduction.
+   **Introduction content**: The introduction content is at approximately line 192, change it into your introduction.

 2. Research